 Clearly there are structural changes taking place.
-The notion that these changes constitute a crisis hinges on the argument that they are tending towards systemic instability which is held off at the cost of the continuing impoverishment of a large slice of humanity and by continuing environmental degradation.
+The notion that these changes constitute a crisis hinges on the argument that they are tending towar ds systemic instability which is held off at the cost of the continuing impoverishment of a large slice of humanity and by continuing environmental degradation.

-At the centre of this 'crisis deferred' story is a dynamic of increasingly 'efficient' production for increasingly global markets which contributes to a tendency to a decline in aggregate employment (high wage employment in particular) which leads to a tendency to a decline in aggregate demand.
+At the centre of this "crisis" story is the increasingly "efficient" production for increasingly global markets which contributes to a tendency to a decline in aggregate employment (high wage employment in particular) which leads to a tendency to a decline in aggregate demand.
 This is perceived at the level of the corporation as declining profits, the response to which is to cut costs and to seek new markets.
 The pressure to cut costs accelerates the replacement of labour with technology, particularly in mass employment industries, and impels the move of production to low wage countries where labour and environmental standards are looser.
 The replacement of labour with technology, and of high wage labour with low wage labour, contributes further to the decline in aggregate demand and further constrains profits.
-The contraction of demand limits the development of new markets and points corporate policy towards maintaining profits through increasing share of established markets through take-overs and mergers.
-These have the added benefits of asset stripping, as a means of boosting the bottom line, and lead to a greater control over prices.
+The contraction of demand limits the development of new markets and points corporate policy towards maintaining profits by increasing the share of established markets through take-overs and mergers, which have the added benefits of asset stripping, as a means of boosting the bottom line, and lead to a greater control over prices.